cbabu85/ansible-playbooks-1/roles/aptrust.exchange/README.md

 At last, supervisor configuration is being written according to the list of edeployed services.
 All services are grouped under `exchange` (i.e. exchange:apt_fetch` and therefore have to be called that way to be restarted or checked on status.

+Run the full playbook with `ansible-playbook exchange.yml --diff -l server1` Only update the code (no restarting of services) `ansible-playbook exchange.yml --diff -l server1 -t buildgo`

 Requirements
 ------------
 This role is designed to be deployed on a Ubuntu Linux system.